The History of Crypto Trading

 How Did Crypto Begin

 One of these was Nick Szabo who worked on a project he named "bit gold" from 1998 to 2005.
-His work failed to come to fruition, but is still considered to have influenced cryptocurrency development.
-Other notable projects were "e gold" and Wei Dai's "b money" system, which interestingly was cited in the original Bitcoin white paper.
+His work failed to come to fruition but is still considered to have influenced cryptocurrency development.
+Other notable projects were "e-gold" and Wei Dai's "b money" system, which interestingly was cited in the original Bitcoin white paper.

-Over the next few years, several other cryptocurrencies began to appear, some of which still remain popular, but none has ever enjoyed the same levels of interest or epic rises (and falls) in value as Bitcoin.
+Over the next few years, several other cryptocurrencies began to appear, some of which remain popular, but none has ever enjoyed the same levels of interest or epic rises (and falls) in value as Bitcoin.

 When Crypto Became Popular

-Even if you had not been interested previously, perhaps you were one of the many traders who were suddenly intrigued by this whole air of mystique and naturally by the rapidly increasing value.
+Even if you had not found yourself interested previously, perhaps you were one of the many traders who were suddenly intrigued by this whole air of mystique and naturally by the rapidly increasing value.
 The fact that crypto "coins" are a metaphor, rather than being a physical entity seemed to have a big part to play in that.